 There are many tournaments and other events held around the UK.
 Often these are run by clubs and are coordinated by the BGA.
 The BGA itself runs the national British Go Championship, Pair Go Championship, Junior events such as the UK Go Challenge and other tournaments.
-In addition there are team events, teaching events and activities such as the Shodan Challenge, lectures and pro visits, and promotional events such as National Go Week.
-Sometimes the UK hosts top events such as the European Go Championship or a game of the Kisei title match.
+In addition there are team events, teaching events and activities, and promotional events.
+Sometimes the UK hosts top events such as a European Go Championship or a game in a professional title match.

 The rules of Go used in BGA tournaments and championships can be seen here .

 There are more than 30 open tournaments each year in the UK.
 They have different formats, styles and locations.
 Date and tournament information is published on our Tournament Calendar .
 We also have a list of all our current tournaments .

 We also have pictures of the trophies .

 If you're thinking of entering your very first face-to-face tournament then we have some advice for you .

 As well as the individual events there are some team events held.
 Often an individual tournament will award a prize for the team or club with the best results.
 We have a list of team and Grand Prix winners .